opensafely-core/r-docker/README.md

 If you don't have all these things then please don't start.

+### Confirm that the package is suitable to add

+Before adding a package, check with an OpenSAFELY team member with R experience to approve the package.

 ### Install the package within Docker

 To add a package, it must be available on CRAN.
 We cannot currently install